In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly, changing industries and manufacturing forever.

 Consequently, the workpiece is generally large and heavy in CNC plasma cutting.

 The arc forms through the high-velocity gas and jumps onto the material being cut, converting an amount of the high-velocity gas into plasma (electronically ionized gas).

 CNC plasma cutting machine exhibits a close resemblance to the function and property of a handheld gas-powered torch.

-However, when the gas-powered torch produces temperatures up to 10,000 degrees Fahrenheit for welding, plasma torches achieve temperatures ranging from 10,000 degrees Fahrenheit to 50,000 degrees Fahrenheit.
+While the gas-powered torch produces temperatures up to 10,000 ℉ for welding, plasma torches achieve temperatures ranging from 10,000 ℉ to 50,000 ℉.

 The material being cut melts at this temperature due to the amount of heat produced.

 Some of the popular CNC machine brands that manufacture CNC plasma cutters are STV CNC and Torchmate.

 An entry-level plasma cutting CNC machine will cost around $5,000, while the most expensive ones cost hundreds of thousands of dollars.